top of page

 Lire la vidéo

-Context : Game Jam (theme : Historical figures from Occitanie, France).
-Our game is based on the legend of Lady Carcas.
+Context: Game Jam (theme: historical figures from Occitania, France).
+Game based on the legend of Lady Carcas.

-• Designed the cooperative aspects of the game (more details available below).
+• Designed the cooperative aspects of the game and Level Design (more details available below).

-• Implemented various systems and feedbacks based on our intentions and playtests feedbacks.
+• Implemented various systems and feedbacks based on our intentions and playtests feedbacks throughout development.

 Game overview :